run2bizdocs/developers/en-us/docs/webservice/webservices-swagger.md

  - The other notations are commonly used in a webservice created with spring, which will be brought to the interface and implemented on the webservice.

- - To check if the documentation was created succesfully, add _webmvc/swagger-ui.html#_ after  _citsmart/_ or _4biz_ on the URL.
+ - To check if the documentation was created succesfully, add _webmvc/swagger-ui.html#_ after _4biz_ on the URL.

 ![imagem 1](/en-us/webservice/images-swagger/image5.png)